DYefremov/DemonEditor/README.md

 # <img src="app/ui/icons/hicolor/96x96/apps/demon-editor.png" width="32" /> DemonEditor
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 ## Enigma2 channel and satellites list editor for macOS (experimental).
-**The functionality and performance of this version may be different from the Linux version!
+### The functionality and performance of this version may be different from the Linux version!
-Not all features can be supported and tested!**

 ### Main features of the program:
 * Editing bouquets, channels, satellites.
 * Import function.